veillette/physics-book/contents/ch8Impulse.md

 <div data-type="exercise" data-element-type="problems-exercises">
 <div data-type="problem" markdown="1">
-A punter drops a ball from rest vertically 1 meter down onto his foot.
+A punter drops a 0.075kg-ball from rest vertically 1 meter down onto his foot.
 The ball leaves the foot with a speed of 18 m/s at an angle $$ 55^\circ $$ above the horizontal.
 What is the impulse delivered by the foot (magnitude and direction)?